yw326/Circular-Repeats-Postprocessing/README.md

 * Third argument: threshold for tandem repeats percentage.
 Any circle repeats found that has tandem repeats more than this threshold are filtered out.
 The value should be between 0 and 1.
 * Fourth argument: circle repeat sequence file name.
 The result circle repeat sequence file (from MicroDNA_Detection).
 * Fifth argument: circle repeat index file name.
 The result circle repeat index file (also from MicroDNA_Detection) corresponding to the above result sequence file.
-* Sixth argumet: output sequence file name.
+* Sixth argument: output sequence file name.
 * Seventh argument: output index file name.